jordanhenshaw/alva_sorcerer_docs/docs/source/glossary.rst

 Noticeably absent from this list is the term “lighting pro****mer”.
 Pro****ming is what *we* do here at Alva Theaters.
 Leave that to *us*, the software developers.
 Stage lighting should be thought of as *art*, **NEVER** as "pro****ming".

-**“Performance Capture” vs “Mo***n Capture”:** Technically, what Sorcerer does is called “mo***n capture” since it barely captures a single armature, if that.
+**“Performance Capture” vs “Mo***n Capture”:** Technically, what Blender/Sorcerer does is called “mo***n capture” since it barely captures a single armature, if that.
 However, the term “performance capture” reflects the broader artistic intent of capturing emotive expression far more accurately, so here it is called performance capture.

 **Motor Node:** A feature not yet introduced to Sorcerer.
 This node will serve as a sort of oscillator for a node-based effects engine that should be released by EOD.